POTSDAM For Alisa G. Woods, investigating the causes of autism is more than academic research it is a labor of love.

 We get reviews back that say were not in a major medical center, how can we do this, but we have all the major instruments, she said.
 We dont need to be in a major medical center to do that.

-The stalled economy has tightened competition for a stagnant or shrinking pool of research money, which is why Ms. Woods is asking the public to open wallets for what she says is promising research.
+The stalled economy has tightened competition for a stagnant or shrinking pool of research money, which is why Ms. Woods is asking the public to help what she says is promising research.

 It is very expensive because it is high-end software, she said.
 A mass spectrometer generates a huge amount of data.
 The software can do it in a few seconds and eliminates human error.